 STI certificates shall contain Version field specifying version 3 (value 2).

-STI certificates shall include a Serial Number field containing a serial number that is unique within the scope of the issuing STI-CA.
+STI certificates shall include a Serial Number field containing an integer greater than zero.
+The serial number shall contain at least 64 bits of output from a cryptographically secure pseudorandom number generator.
+Note: generating a 64-bit random number and then coercing the first bit to a zero to ensure the number is positive only results in 63 bits of entropy and therefore does not meet the requirements.
+The serial number shall be unique within the scope of the issuing STI-CA.

 STI certificates shall contain a Signature Algorithm field with the value "ecdsa-with-SHA256".

 STI certificates shall include a Subject field containing a Distinguished Name (DN).
-The DN shall contain a Country (C=) attribute, a Common Name (CN=) attribute and an Organization (O=) attribute.
+The DN shall contain a Common Name (CN=) attribute, an Organization (O=) attribute, and a Country (C=) attribute.
 Other DN attributes are optional.
-For non-end entity CA certificates (Basic Constraints CA boolean = TRUE), the Common Name attribute shall include the text string "SHAKEN" and also indicate whether the certificate is a root or intermediate certificate (e.g., CN=SHAKEN root).
+For non-end entity certificates, the Common Name attribute shall indicate whether the certificate is a root or intermediate certificate (e.g., CN=SHAKEN root).
 The Common Name attribute of an end entity certificate shall contain the text string “SHAKEN”, followed by a single space, followed by the SPC value identified in the TNAuthList of the certificate (e.g., "CN=SHAKEN 1234").
-The Organization (O=) attribute shall include a legal name of the service provider in order to facilitate traceback and operations.
+The Organization (O=) attribute of an end entity certificate shall include a legal name of the end entity in order to facilitate traceback and operations.

 STI certificates shall include an Issuer field.
 For root certificates, the Issuer field shall match the certificate’s Subject field.
 For intermediate and end entity certificates, the Issuer field shall match the Subject field of the parent certificate.